 Barn owls for rodent control

 Barn owls are superior hunters, preying on small nocturnal mammals including mice, rats, voles, and gophers.
+One barn owl family can consume 4,000 rodents per year, not including what the offspring will consume after fledging.

 Install a nest box to encourage barn owls to your property for natural rodent control!